Skip to content

 using SeSNUnit;

-File also contains Fixture1class with [TestFixture] attribute:
+The file also contains the Fixture1 class with the [TestFixture] attribute:

 [TestFixture]